djpardis/mcp-code-qna/README.md

-# MCP Code Repository Question Answering
+# MCP Server for Code Repository Q&A

-This project implements a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that answers questions about a local code repository using a Retrieval-Augmented Generation (RAG) system.
+This project implements an MCP-compliant server that answers questions about local code repositories using a Retrieval-Augmented Generation (RAG) system.

 ## Features